pantheon-systems/documentation/source/content/object-cache.md

 categories: [performance]
 tags: [cache, plugins, modules, database]
 contributors: [cityofoaksdesign, carolynshannon]
-reviewed: "2021-03-01"
+reviewed: "2022-02-10"
 ---

 Pantheon's [<dfn id="objectcache">Object Cache (formerly Redis)</dfn>](/object-cache) is an open-source, networked, in-memory, key-value data store based on Redis that can be used as a drop-in caching backend for your Drupal or WordPress website.

 ## Benefits of Object Cache

-Most website frameworks like Drupal and WordPress use the database to cache internal application "objects" which can be expensive to generate (menu trees, filter results, etc.), and to keep cached page content.
-Since the database also handles many queries for normal page requests, it is the most common bottleneck causing increased load-times.
+Most website frameworks like Drupal and WordPress use databases to cache internal application "objects" along with queries for normal page requests, causing increased load-times.

+For example, the first time a Drupal or WordPress page is loaded, a database query is performed on the server.
+Object Cache remembers, or caches, this query so that when another user loads the page, the results are provided from Object Cache and from memory without needing to query the database.

+Object Cache does this by caching the SQL queries needed to load a page in memory.
+When a page loads, the resulting SQL query results are provided from memory by Object Cache, so the query does not have to hit the database.
+This results in much faster page load times, and less server impact on database resources.

 ### Scalable Performance

-Object Cache provides an alternative caching backend to take that work off the database, improving performance for dynamic pages and logged-in users.
+Object Cache provides an alternative caching backend that resides in-memory, in contrast to databases that store data on disk or SSDs.
+By eliminating the need to access disks, Object Cache avoids seek time delays and can access data in microseconds.
+This improves performance for dynamic pages and logged-in users.
 It also provides a number of other nice features for developers looking to use it to manage queues, or do custom caching of their own.

 ## Enable Object Cache